Ravidigicomm/PROJECTS/README.md

 ### **Important Notes:**

-1.  **Ethernet Controller:** This is a special case.
-It has two logical interfaces:
-    *   It is an **AHB Slave** for configuration by the CPU.
-    *   It is an **AHB Master** for reading/writing packet data to/from memory (like SRAM or DDR).
-2.  **Full vs. Half Duplex:** The classification here is based on the functional role of the IP on the bus.
+1.  **Full vs. Half Duplex:** The classification here is based on the functional role of the IP on the bus.
     *   **Full Duplex** clients are those that actively initiate transactions (Master behavior) or are complex slaves that require high-bandwidth read/write capabilities (like memory controllers).
     *   **Half Duplex** clients are simple slaves that are primarily configured and read from, with data flow being largely unidirectional at the system bus level for their core function.
-3.  **Clock Domains:** You have numerous clock domains.
+2.  **Clock Domains:** You have numerous clock domains.
 A robust Clock Domain Crossing (CDC) strategy is critical for the bridges and interconnect between these different frequency regions (e.g., between the high-speed AXI domain and the lower-speed AHB domain).